YWC Frequently Asked Questions

 Is food provided?

 Food is not provided but students can bring their own snacks or purchase snacks from campus vending machines.
-For the full day camp, students can bring their lunch or purchase lunch at the campus coffeehouse.
+For the full day camp, students can bring their lunch or purchase lunch on campus.
 Details will be provided upon registration.

 Will student be supervised by teachers at all times?